Eugene E. White

 ABOUT EUGENE E. WHITE

-Since then, he has displayed his work at FESTAC, an international art festival in Lagos, Nigeria, received a medallion from the city of Nashville, painted murals throughout San Francisco, and published an autobiography.
-He still runs his gallery in the Western Addition over 50 years later.
+He displayed his work at FESTAC, an international art festival in Lagos, Nigeria, received a medallion from the city of Nashville, painted murals throughout San Francisco, and published an autobiography.
+He ran his gallery in the Western Addition for over 50 years until his passing in 2019.

 Director: Sophie Constantinou

 KUJIONA means “to see one’s self” in Swahili.
 Eugene E. White has taken on this name to represent his art expressions.
 He says, “In visual art I begin with me.
 I related this name to my family ties and in memory of many of the beautiful people whom I have met and watched grow.”
 Art has the power to show the self and to preserve the heritage of the Black experience.